1 Variables

 Dictionaries are a container to hold any type of variable including dictionaries!

-The nice thing about dictionaries is you access the values inside using a key
+The nice thing about dictionaries is you access the values inside using a key.
+Because of this, dictionaries are said to represent key value pairs.

 The syntax for create a dictionary is a bit more complicated.
 Here, we will focus on accessing data in a dictionary by its key name.